Choosing a Dress Watch: The Best Guide for Real Guys

 Don’t sleep on dress watch straps, either.
 This is an important detail that a lot of guys just don’t get right.

 • For a really put-together look, match your strap to your belt and shoes.
 It doesn’t have to be perfect, but match shades of browns as closely as you can without driving yourself nuts, and black leather’s pretty straightforward.
+A black leather strap is generally easier to match with black belts and black shoes.

 • Contrasting stitching is out of the question: If there’s stitching, it should blend so well that you really can’t see it.